Beanie Feldstein: Career

 Feldstein made her acting debut in 2002, appearing in the ABC comedy series My Wife and Kids.
 In 2012, she played Megan in the musical television pilot Madison High.
 In 2015, Feldstein appeared as a guest in the third season of Netflix's comedy series Orange Is the New Black.
-That same year, she played the role of Anna in the comedy film Fan Girl.
+In the same year she played the role of Anna in the comedy film Fan Girl.

 Feldstein received recognition with a more significant role in the comedy film Neighbors 2: Sorority Rising, alongside Seth Rogen and Zac Efron.
 The film was released on May 20, 2016.

-Feldstein was cast to play Lydia Harris in HBO's period drama pilot The Devil You Know.
+She was cast as Lydia Harris in HBO's period drama pilot The Devil You Know.
 She guest starred in an episode of the NBC sitcom Will & Grace.

-On October 18, 2016, Feldstein's casting as Minnie Fay in the 2017 Broadway production of Hello, Dolly! starring Bette Midler was announced.
-Feldstein made her Broadway debut in this role.
+On October 18, 2016, Feldstein's casting as Minnie Fay in the 2017 Broadway revival of Hello, Dolly!, starring Bette Midler as Dolly Levi, was announced.
+Feldstein made her Broadway debut in the role.
 The show began previews on March 15, 2017, and opened on April 20, 2017.
-Her performance earned positive reviews from critics.
+Feldstein's performance was positively received by critics.

 Feldstein starred in Whitney Cummings' directorial debut comedy film The Female Brain, which premiered at the LA Film Festival in June 2017.
 She co-starred alongside Saoirse Ronan and Laurie Metcalf in Greta Gerwig's solo directorial debut, Lady Bird, which was released to critical acclaim in 2017.
 The film earned a nomination for the Academy Award for Best Picture.
 Along with the cast, she was nominated for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.